 Loosening Britain’s Stronghold

-During World War II, Singapore was occupied by the Japanese.
+British forces surrendered Singapore to the Japanese forces in World War II.
 British Prime Minister Winston Churchill described this “as the worst disaster and largest capitulation in British history”.
-In the aftermath of the war, the country faced staggering problems of high unemployment, slow economic growth, inadequate housing, decaying infrastructure, labor strikes and social unrest.
-Nevertheless, it sparked a political awakening among the local population and saw the rise of anti-colonial and nationalist sentiments, as epitomized by the slogan “Merdeka” which means “independence” in the Malay language.
+In the aftermath of the war, the country faced staggering problems of high unemployment, slow economic growth, inadequate housing, decaying infrastructure, labour strikes and social unrest.
+Nevertheless, it sparked a political awakening among the local population and saw the rise of anti-colonial and nationalist sentiments, as epitomised by the slogan “Merdeka” which means “independence” in the Malay language.

 In 1959, Singapore became a self-governing state within the British Empire with Yusof Bin Ishak as its first Yang de-Pertuan Negara (Malay for “Someone who is the eminent Master of the State”) and Lee Kuan Yew as its first and long-standing Prime Minister (he served until 1990).
 Before joining the Federation of Malaysia along with Malaya, Sabah and Sarawak, Singapore declared independence from Britain unilaterally in August 1963.
-Two years later, Singapore left the federation after heated ideological conflicts arose between the Singapore government’s major political party called the People’s Action Party (PAP) and the federal Kuala Lumpur goverment.
+Two years later in 1965, Singapore left the Federation of Malaysia after heated ideological conflicts arose between the Singapore government’s major political party called the People’s Action Party (PAP) and the federal Kuala Lumpur goverment.
 On 9 August 1965, Singapore officially gained sovereignty.
-Yusof Bin Ishak sworn in as its first president and Lee Kuan Yew remained prime minister.
+Yusof Bin Ishak was sworn in as its first president and Lee Kuan Yew remained prime minister.

 Road to Success

-Instead of demoralizing Singapore, these problems motivated Singapore’s leadership to focus on the nation’s economy.
-With Cambridge-educated lawyer Lee Kuan Yew at its helm, the Singaporean government was aggressive in promoting export-oriented, labor-extensive industrialization through a program of incentives to attract foreign investment.
+Instead of demoralising Singapore, these problems motivated Singapore’s leadership to focus on the nation’s economy.
+With Cambridge-educated lawyer Lee Kuan Yew at its helm, the Singaporean government was aggressive in promoting export-oriented, labor-extensive industrialisation through a program of incentives to attract foreign investment.
 After all, Singapore still had its strategic location to its advantage.

-By the late 1970s, the government changed its strategic focus to skill and technology-intensive, high value-added industries and away from labor-intensive manufacturing.
+By late 1970s, the government changed its strategic focus to skill and technology-intensive, high value-added industries and away from labor-intensive manufacturing.
 In particular, information technology was given priority for expansion and Singapore became the world’s largest producer of disk drives and disk drive parts in 1989.
-In the same year, 30 percent of the country’s GDP was due to earnings from manufacturing.
+In the same year, 30 per cent of the country’s GDP was due to earnings from manufacturing.

-Singapore’s international and financial services sector was and still is one of the fastest growing sectors of its economy accounting for nearly 25 percent of the country’s GDP in the late 1980s.
-In the same year, Singapore ranked with Hong Kong as the two most important Asian financial centers after Tokyo.
-By 1990, Singapore played host to more than 650 multinational companies and several thousand financial institutions and trading firms.
-On the political front, Goh Chok Tong succeeded Lee Kuan Yew and in 2004 Lee Hsien Loong, the eldest son of Lee Kuan Yew, became Singapore’s third prime minister.
+Singapore’s international and financial services sector was and still is one of the fastest growing sectors of its economy accounting for nearly 25 per cent of the country’s GDP in the late 1980s.
+In the same year, Singapore ranked alongside Hong Kong as the two most important Asian financial centers after Tokyo.
+By 1990, Singapore was playing host to more than 650 multinational companies and several thousand financial institutions and trading firms.
+On the political front, Goh Chok Tong succeeded Lee Kuan Yew in 1990 and in 2004, Lee Hsien Loong, the eldest son of Lee Kuan Yew, became Singapore’s third prime minister.

 For more information on Singapore’s population, labor force and demographics, see People of Singapore.